Global HR — 10 min

 “Research your interviewer, the company culture, the founders, and funding rounds.
 Find out about the investors.
 Make sure you understand the size of the company.
 Learn how quickly they are growing.”

-These findings can lead to valuable insights that will help you demonstrate the value you can add in the specific context of the organization.
-The benefit is twofold.
-Your answers (and the questions you pose) will seem more relevant, demonstrating your understanding.
+These findings can lead to valuable insights that help you demonstrate the value you can add to the organization.
+The benefit is twofold: your answers (and the questions you pose) will be relevant, demonstrating your understanding of the company and your potential role within it.
 But you’ll also stand out in the process by demonstrating your dedication and foresight.
-Your interviewer will be able to tell that you’ve put in the time to research.
+Your interviewer will be able to tell that you truly care about the role you’re interviewing for.

 Bonus tip!